-The 2,864 kg Eutelsat 5 West B spacecraft is a direct broadcasting communications satellite owned by the commercial satellite operator Eutelsat.
-Of more news interest however is the 2,326 kg MEV-1 payload being launched for Space Logistics LLC, a Northrop Grumman subsidiary.
+Of more significant long-term interest, however, was its co-payload, the 2,326 kg MEV-1 (more formally known as the Mission Extension Vehicle 1), which was being launched for Space Logistics LLC, a Northrop Grumman subsidiary.
 This is the first of a new class of servicing spacecraft in orbit.
-The MEV 1 (more formally known as the Mission Extension Vehicle 1) is designed to dock with defunct spacecraft via a grapple of its apogee kick motor nozzle to provide their attitude and orbit control functions and thus extend its mission.
+The MEV-1 is designed to dock with defunct spacecraft via a grapple of its apogee kick motor nozzle, providing the attitude and orbit control functions to extend the mission.
 In this case the MEV-1 will dock with the Intelsat 901 communications satellite to extend its mission by five years.

-Update on 10 October 2019: While he should be basking in the success of this commercial launch, Kirk Pysher, President of ILS (International Launch Services) was not around long to do so.
-His resignation – voluntary or involuntary – was announced by ILS majority shareholders Khurnichev and Roscosmos the day after the launch.
-John Palme – ILS Chief Operating Officer has been named as Pysher’s temporary replacement.
-During his tenure, Pysher has had a lot to put up with.
-For a time things looked optimistic.
-Proton strung together a series of good launches while a new double decking concept allowing more than one major satellite to be launched at a time – with the most recent launch as an example – gave the Proton M a new lease of life.
-Meanwhile the US-based ILS firm, along with Proton’s manufacturer, and ILS’s majority shareholder, Khrunichev came up with an ingenious plan to cut one of the stages of the Proton M to make it a much more economic launch vehicle.
+Update on 10 October 2019: While he should have been basking in the success of this commercial launch, Kirk Pysher, President of ILS (International Launch Services), was not around long enough to do so.
+His resignation – reportedly involuntary – was announced by ILS majority shareholders Khurnichev and Roscosmos the day after the launch.
+John Palme, ILS Chief Operating Officer, has been named as Pysher’s temporary replacement.
+It is rumoured that the more permanent replacement will be Tom Tshudy, former ULA Vice President and General Counsel.

+During his tenure at ILS, Pysher has had a lot to put up with.
+For a time, things went well.
+Proton strung together a series of good launches and a new double-decking concept allowing more than one major satellite to be launched at a time – with the most recent launch as an example – gave the Proton M a new lease of life.
+Meanwhile, US-based ILS, along with Proton’s manufacturer and ILS’s majority shareholder, Khrunichev, came up with an ingenious plan to cut one of the stages of the Proton M to make it a much more economic launch vehicle.
 This would have been enough to allow the Proton to get close to the Falcon 9 and Ariane 6 on price.
-However, this plan was stymied when the Kremlin directed that the limited development funds they had should be directed to the Angara 1.2 and 5 series and to new versions of Soyuz.
-Since the Soyuz marketeer Glavkosmos has increased its power within ILS via three board members – a de facto take over of the marketing of Proton.
+However, this plan was stymied when the Kremlin decided that the limited development funds should be directed to the Angara 1.2 and 5 series and to new versions of Soyuz.
+Soyuz marketeer Glavkosmos has increased its power within ILS via three board members – a de facto take-over of the marketing of Proton.